Grant Writing For Artists

 ADDITIONAL ONE-ON-ONE CONSULTATIONS

 After the workshop series concludes, participants will be given the opportunity to sign up for an additional one-on-one consultation with Tracie Holder, for an additional cost.
 Consultations are 45-minutes long and take place by phone or video conference.
-15 sessions will be made available.

 This online workshop series will be recorded.
 The recordings will be shared with all registered participants after the workshop concludes, regardless of whether a participant attends the live workshop.
 If they cannot make one of the sessions, participants should watch the recording before the next sessions.